 “Everybody knows the CDC, everybody knows the FDA, and most immigrants know that what they’re saying is true and it’s accurate, but they would not trust, for example, the health minister in Mexico City,” she said.
 “He said [untrue things] over there but they pass through borders very fast and easily through social media, and that’s where we have to counteract.”

-She the state is planning to launch a publicity campaign to encourage more Californians to use the new WhatsApp bot and receive accurate information about COVID-19.
+She said the state is planning to launch a publicity campaign to encourage more Californians to use the new WhatsApp bot and receive accurate information about COVID-19.